demeter-run/fabric/diagrams/sequence.md

 ### RPC Driver

-The user will first authenticate in OAuth and get an Access token.
+The user will first authenticate in Auth0 and get an Access token.
 Then, the user will request the fabric to create the user or return the existing user.

 ```mermaid
 sequenceDiagram